tukue/SearchEngineAalyzer/doc/audit_queue_mvp.md

 Validation rules:
 - `tenantId`, `userId`, `requestId`: non-empty strings (UUID-formatted).
-- `url`: absolute HTTP/HTTPS URL; normalize by prepending `https://` when missing scheme.
+- `url`: absolute HTTP/HTTPS URL; validate against an allowlist (or blocklist of private/internal IP ranges + localhost) prior to normalization; only then normalize by prepending `https://` when the scheme is missing.
 - `auditType`: enumerated string.

 Workers re-validate payload from the queue to avoid trusting producer input.